Akuli/curses-minesweeper/README.md

     $ tar xf zig-linux-SOMETHING.tar.xz         (use autocompletion)
     $ mv zig-linux-SOMETHING zig                (use autocompletion)

-Now you can comple and run the project.
+Now you can compile and run the project.

     $ zig/zig build -Drelease-safe
     $ mv zig-cache/cursesminesweeper .